 work is often the most beneficial counseling choice for healthy college students striving

 to grow and to make their lives more fulfilling.

 How do I get involved in group counseling?

-The Counseling Center continues to offer a wide variety of group treatment experiences.
+SCS continues to offer a wide variety of group treatment experiences.
+The availability

-The availability of group therapy during a given semester varies depending on student
+of group therapy during a given semester varies depending on student interest and

 If you are interested in participating in one of the following groups or if you have